brendanhasz/probflow/README.rst

 Installation
 ------------

-Before installing ProbFlow, you'll first need to install either `PyTorch <https://pytorch.org/>`_, or `TensorFlow 2.0 <https://www.tensorflow.org/install/pip>`_ and `TensorFlow Probability <http://www.tensorflow.org/probability/install>`_.
-Note that currently you'll need the nightly build of TFP to work with TF 2.0.
-PyTorch, TensorFlow, and TensorFlow Probability are not included in ProbFlow's `requirements.txt` file, so that you can choose which you want to use (and whether to use the GPU or CPU versions).
+Before installing ProbFlow, you'll first need to install either PyTorch, or TensorFlow 2.0 and TensorFlow Probability.
+See `more details here <https://probflow.readthedocs.io/en/latest/#installation>`_.

 Then, you can install ProbFlow itself from the GitHub source: